AMERICAN STUDIES (AMST)

 Permission of the instructor.
 Topics and credit hours vary according to the needs and interests of the individual student and the professor supervising the research project.

-This is the third and final course in a required sequence for PhD students in the Department of American Studies.
-It is intended to scaffold you into "ABD" status: the concentrated period of research and writing that will lead to the completion of a dissertation.
-It does so first by creating a community of common labor around studying for comprehensive exams, and then by support you through the dissertation proposal and prospectus writing process.
-Restricted to Graduate Students only.
+This is the last required course for PhD students in the Department of American Studies.
+It is intended to scaffold you into "ABD" status: the concentrated period of research and writing that leads you to the completion of dissertation research and writing.
+This seminar supports you through the design and writing of your dissertation prospectus, to be completed and defended by the end of the fall term.

 This course introduces graduate students to research methods in Native American history, including the methodology of ethnohistory and the techniques of compiling a source base, taking notes, and outlining.